raspberrypilearning/rpi-sensehat-attach/en/step_1.md

 ![Attach the Sense HAT](images/animated_sense_hat.gif)

 **NOTE:** Using a metal stand-off next to the Raspberry Pi 3's wireless antenna will degrade its performance and range.
-Either leave out this stand-off or use nylon stand-offs and nylon screws instead.
+Either leave out this stand-off, or use nylon stand-offs and nylon screws instead.

 ![Raspberry Pi 3 wifi antenna](images/pi3_wifi.png)